Caleb S.

 Seeing Sarah's unwavering support rekindled my determination.
 I pushed through the pain, drawing on a reserve of strength I didn't know I had.
 The rhythm of the race changed, and my focus shifted from self-doubt to the goal of crossing the finish line.

 The last kilometer was a test of willpower.
 My body ached, and my breath came in ragged gasps.
 But I refused to give in.
-The crowd's cheering grew louder, and I could see the finish line in the distance.
+The cheering of the crowd grew louder, and I could see the finish line in the distance.
 With every ounce of strength, I sprinted towards it, the cheers of the spectators fueling my final push.

 Crossing the finish line was a moment of triumph.
 The sense of accomplishment and the rush of endorphins flooded my body.
 I had completed my first race, and it was an experience filled with vivid sensations, from the pounding of my heart to the cheers of the crowd.